gamepycoder/2D-Block-World/README.md

 world.py:
 ---------

 Defines the chunk and entity handling and world generation with the World and Chunk_loader classes.
+The world of this project is infinite and the chunks are loaded slowly to allow for a better playing performance.

 game.py:
 --------